reinhardgrassmann/FlatlandRobotics/content/posts/002_flatland_robotics_into.md

 I plan to have a series on _"Understanding Rotations,"_ _"Dynamics,"_ _"Kinematics,"_ _"Control Theory,"_ _"Smooth Trajectory Generation,"_ and _"Notes on Hypercomplex Numbers."_

+---
+**Edit:**

-_Edit:_ Sep.
-12, 2025.
-Just reformating and refactoring.
+Updated Sep.
+12, 2025: Just reformating and refactoring.